grassy clumps

 Canadian Iris Society - Culture: Siberian Iris

-... are primarily found in Central Europe and Asia.
-There they evolved in the rich soils of grassy meadows; very moist in spring from flooding streams and mountain snow melts, moistened by summer rain ... as well as other cultural suggestions made here.
-A recommended time for digging and dividing older clumps is right after bloom.
-At this time new root growth is still active.
-However keeping transplants ...
+... primarily found in Central Europe and Asia.
+There they evolved in the rich soils of grassy meadows; very moist in spring from flooding streams and mountain snow melts, moistened by summer ... one inch deep (slightly deeper in sandy soils) Siberian clumps can grow undisturbed for several years, dividing being necessary when either the clumps become crowded or when vigor declines and blooms get ...

 www.cdn-iris.ca